yoshizzle/developers-1/_guides/python-guide.md

 Objects are lazy-loaded, so creating the object will not reach out to the API until a field it doesn't have is referneced.

-Objects may also have lists of related objects - if an object's endpoing can be extended after the ID, the extended path is an attribute of that object which returns the related list of derived objects.

-For example, the `/linodes/:id/disks` implies that the Linode object hs a disks attribute - which it does.
-Refernecing this attribute will return the result of this API call - in this case, a list of Disks.

 #### Derived Objects

 Some objects belong to other objects - for instance, a Linode has Disks, so a Disk is a derived object.